yushan-li/yushan-li.github.io/_research/2020-physical-attack.md

 permalink: /research/2020-physical-attack

 excerpt: 'We investigate a novel intelligent physical attack against mobile robots without relying on any prior knowledge.
-The ultimate goal of the attacker is to learn the obstacle-avoidance mechanism of a mobile robot from external observation, and then leverage it to fool the target robot into a preset trap.'
+The ultimate goal of the attacker is to learn the obstacle-avoidance mechanism of a mobile robot from external observation, and then leverage it to fool the target robot into a preset trap. <br> *Representative papers*:	[[IEEE TRO'22](https://arxiv.org/abs/1910.06461)]	[[ACC'19](https://ieeexplore.ieee.org/document/8814377)] '

 venue: ''